Health Management Resources

 and treatment of inmates and correctional employees who face exposure to infectious diseases in correctional facilities.

-The BOP's Clinical Practice Guidelines (CPGs) are made available to the public for informational purposes only.
-The Bureau does not make any promise or warrant these guidelines for any other purpose, and assumes no responsibility for any injury or damage resulting from the reliance thereof.
-Proper medical practice necessitates that all cases be evaluated on an individual basis and that treatment decisions be patient-specific.
+Federal Bureau of Prisons (BOP) Clinical Guidance is made available to the public for informational purposes only.
+The BOP does not warrant this guidance for any other purpose and assumes no responsibility for any injury or damage resulting from the reliance thereof.
+Proper medical practice necessitates that all cases are evaluated on an individual basis and that treatment decisions are patient-specific.

 - Asthma (2013)